uesseu/ninwavelets/README.md

 ## Fast coding of ninwavelets
 ### Skipping making wavelets
+Ninwavelets can make wavelets extremely fast.
+This feature makes CWT flexible method.
-It is not good for performance to make new wavelets every time,
+But it is not good for performance to make new wavelets every time,
-if wave length is not changed every time.
+if wave length or parameters is not changed every time.
+Further more, making numpy array or cupy arry takes much time.
 And so, it memorizes wavelets after cwt.

 This is the bad example